Minoru/blog.tty8.org/posts/2016-11-09-HEAD-is-not-a-version-number.markdown

 the GitHub comment is enough to disambiguate that.
 Now I realize that it's not.

-The thing is, Git only records the time the commits were *made*, but not the time whey were *pushed*.
+The thing is, Git only records the time the commits were *made*, but not the time they were *pushed*.
 Furthermore, due to history rewriting, it's possible to get a sequence of commits with no order to the dates whatsoever: a commit made today can be followed by one made last Friday, followed by another that was made yesterday.
 Add a possibility of race condition where you push new commits in